This painting “Blue Beginning” 48″x 48″, and two new works were delivered last week, and can be seen at Terra Firma gallery in Sonoma, CA.

 All sorts of things occur to help one That would never otherwise have occurred.

-A whole stream of events issues
+A whole stream of events issues from the decision

 Raising in one’s favor all manner